 Nine top streaming TV services for the couch potato who needs everything

-Live channels: 85+
+Live channels: 103+

-Total price: $157.44/mo.
+Total price: $169.52/mo.

 Are you the best couch potato?
 Do you derive energy from the cool, blue light of your TV?
-Before you cut the cord, you probably splurged on your cable provider’s top-tier package so you’d have every channel, even the premiums.
+Before you cut the cord, you probably splurged on your cable provider’s top-tier package to have every channel, even the premiums.
 Our #9 Combo, made up of nine services, has you in mind.

-With YouTube TV’s 85+ live channels (plus three streams and unlimited DVR) and the other services’ on-demand content, you’ll have an all-killer, no-filler menu of live TV channels plus a multitude of movies and shows to watch.
-And you get all that for the same as price as cable and satellite TV providers’ most stacked packages.
+With YouTube TV’s 100+ live channels (plus three streams and unlimited DVR) and the other services’ on-demand content, you’ll have an all-killer, no-filler menu of live TV channels plus a multitude of movies and shows to watch.
+And you get all that for the same price as cable and satellite TV providers’ most stacked packages.
 Plus, you won’t have to worry about contracts, equipment rental fees, and other cable hassles.

-So the #9 Combo is an outstanding value.
+So, the #9 Combo is an outstanding value.
 But if the price is still too high, you don’t have to use YouTube TV.
 You can substitute a cheaper live TV streaming service (see below for a supercheap suggestion) or even drop one or two of the on-demand streaming TV services to lower the Combo’s price.

 Customize it

-- Try Philo instead of YouTube TV and get 61+ live channels, 3 streams, and unlimited cloud DVR with a 1-year storage limit (saves $39.99/mo.).
+- Try Philo ($28.00/mo.) instead of YouTube TV and get 70+ live channels, 3 streams, and unlimited cloud DVR with a 1-year storage limit—while saving about $45.00 monthly.

-- Students save 50% ($7.50/mo.) on Amazon Prime and get a free 6-month trial.
+- Students save 50% ($7.49/mo.) on Amazon Prime and get a free 6-month trial.

 Ready to order this combo?